svlad-90/livelooping/md/looper-mux/looper-mux.md

 ![Playback](./resources/playback.png)

 **Note!** I should mention the following aspects here:
 - If the recording is not stopped after reaching the "sample length", the second and further layers will be recorded on top of the initially recorded phrase.
 So, remember to stop recording in time.
-In other cases, it might be even a useful feature, e.g. in order to make vocal chords.
+In some cases, it might be a useful feature, e.g. in order to make vocal chords.
 - If the recording is being stopped and is then started again to the same track, 2 variants are possible:
-  * If the sample length of the track **IS EQUAL** to the currently selected sample length - additional audio data will be layered on top of the existing audio materials
+  * If the sample length of the track **IS EQUAL** to the currently selected sample length - additional audio data will be layered on top of the existing audio material
-  * If the sample length of the track **IS NOT EQUAL** to the currently selected sample length - the track will be cleared and new data will be recorded instead of it
+  * If the sample length of the track **IS NOT EQUAL** to the currently selected sample length - the track will be cleared and the new data will be recorded to it from scratch
-- If recording to the track X is ongoing, but you are starting recording to the Y track - recording of X track will stop
+- If recording to the track X is ongoing, but you are starting recording to the Y track - recording of X track will be stopped
-- If recording to the track X is ongoing, but you are selecting another active looper - the recording of track X will stop
+- If recording to the track X is ongoing, but you are selecting another active looper - the recording of track X will be stopped

 ----

 ## Erasing the track

-In order to erase the track you the **"Hold + X"** shortcut on KP3+, where X is one of the track buttons from A to D:
+In order to erase the track you can use the **"Hold + X"** shortcut on KP3+, where X is one of the track buttons from A to D, depending on the track you want to erase:

 ![Erasing the track](./resources/erasing-track.jpg)